LISTEN-moe/android-app/README.md

 ### Release

-The release builds are signed by and uploaded to Google Play and Amazon App Store by [@arkon](https://github.com/arkon/).
+The release builds are signed by and uploaded to the Google Play Store and Amazon App Store by [@arkon](https://github.com/arkon/).

 ## License